 - Timing context: Users install health apps Monday morning after gym fail guilt, not Sunday evening

-- App context: An investing app's ad converts 3-4x higher in finance content areas versus gaming content areas
+- App context: Industry patterns suggest investing app ads tend to convert more strongly in finance content environments versus gaming content environments

-- Behavioral context: Users who spent 3+ minutes in a product category show 5x higher install rates than browsers
+- Behavioral context: Users who have spent meaningful time browsing a product category tend to show substantially higher install rates than passive browsers

 - Device context: Evening app sessions have different performance profiles than morning sessions across most categories